rwiren/central-brain/README.md

 ## <a name="data-schema"></a>📘 Data Schema (InfluxDB)

 The system stores real-time flight telemetry in the `readsb` database.
-While the full schema contains over 40 distinct data points, we focus on **three primary domains** for security and anomaly detection.
+While the full schema contains over 40 distinct data points, we focus on **three primary domains** for security, performance, and health.

 ### 🗝️ Key Metrics Snapshot